DerekSelander/dsdump/docs/index.md

 The value 5 is `0b101` in binary, meaning everything *except* writable.

 The next interesting part is the `nsects` value immediately below the `initprot` field.
 Inside a Mach-O Segment, there can be 0 or more "subcomponents" called **sections**.
 These sections group certain parts of functionality in an executable.
-Inside the `__TEXT` segment, there are 7 sections for `grep`
+In the above example, inside the `__TEXT` segment, there are 7 sections for `grep`.

-Using `grep` to only show the Mach-O sections in `grep`...
+Use `grep` to only show the Mach-O sections in `grep`...

 ```bash
 lolgrep:~$ otool -l $(which grep) | grep __TEXT -B2 -A9